OpenCL/GEGL-OpenCL/README.md

 </br>
 #### Contributing

-Please create a pull request and name the branch based on what operation you're currently working on, eg. box-blur_kernel
+It is recommended that you fork this repository and create your branches there.
+After every discussion, if your kernel has the fastest speed for the vendor, you can create a pull request to have your changes merged.
+Please include the test results (correctness and timing), and name the pull request according to the operation you're working on and the vendor you're optimizing for, eg. box-blur_kernel_nv

-Please ensure that *make clean* is executed before requesting a merge request
+Please ensure that *make clean* is executed before requesting a pull request

 </br>
 ##### How to Port an Operation